4.2. How the Postgres_fdw Extension Performs

 |

-Line 6: The executor sends the following query to the remote server, and then fetches the query result.
+- Line 6: The executor sends the following query to the remote server and retrieves the results:

 4.2.2.2.
 Versions 9.6 or later

-The postgres_fdw can execute the SELECT statements with an ORDER BY clause on the remote server if possible.
+Starting with version 9.6, postgres_fdw can execute SELECT statements with an ORDER BY clause directly on the remote server when possible.

 |